pvardanis/ASPMA/README.md

-# Audio Signal Processing for Music Applications by Courser
+# Audio Signal Processing for Music Applications by Coursera
 Assignments on Audio Signal Processing for Music Applications

 ## Week 1